nuree-cit/linux-project-load-balancer/README.md

 ![21](assets/21.png)

-However, this will not change the files and contents even though you click refresh button many times because in real life, the web page will remain the same contents no matter which server you will be connected to.
+However, this will show the same contents even though you click refresh button many times because in real life, the web page will remain the same contents no matter which server you are connected to.

 ## Congratulation! you have successfully created and configured new droplet servers with the load balancer!